Alee14/AleeBot/README.md

-# AleeBot
+# AleeBot & AleeMod
-A Discord Bot where it can do anything and made in discord.js!!!!
+A Discord Bot where it can do anything and a moderation bot and made in discord.js!!!!

 Also **PLEASE** don't claim it as yours.